ClusterHQ/fli-docker/README.md

 - The `volume_hub` node references an `endpoint` and a valid `auth_token`
 - The volumes are defined by name, and each reference a `snapshot` and `volumeset`

 The `fs3todocker` utility takes a `docker-compose.yml` file as input, and translates volumes in the Docker Compose file to Flocker Hub snapshots.

 An example of a Stateful App Manifest (SAM) YAML file could be `dev-manifest.yml` below.
-Notice, under the `volumes:` section of the manifest, that each volume references a `volumeset` and a `snapshot`.
+Notice, under the `volumes:` section of the manifest, that each named volume references a `volumeset` and a `snapshot`.
+You can obtain these identifiers from the Flocker Hub user interface, or the `fs3` command line utility.
+Documentation about the Flocker Hub product itself can be found at [ClusterHQ Documentation](https://clusterhq.com).

 ```yaml
 docker_app: